billtrowbridge/mapdemos/Git_Intro.md

 ```

 - Special files.
 In the working directory, you can put certain configuration files.
   + The .gitignore file has configuration information to prevent certain files in working directory from being stored in the repository.
   + The .gitattributes has some additional configuration information.
 The most common settings control crlf processing for various operating systems.

-- Using a different editor (not vim)   If you do get stuck in the vim editor, the following key sequence will usually get you out: `ESC q !
-ENTER` .
+- Use a different editor (not vim).
 The following links are quite thorough in describing ways to set up an editor that you prefer.
 ```
 http://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-commits
 ```
 ```
 https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration
 ```
+If you do get stuck in the vim editor, the following key sequence will usually get you out: `ESC q !
+ENTER` .

 ### Good Git Help Links
 ```